Compiler#

 clang: error: no input files

-If it does not and clang cannot be found, try the following in order:
+If clang does not show the previous message and clang cannot be found, try the following in order:

-1. Probably your package manager modified your environment variable path, but the editor is not aware of this.
-Restart your editor.
+1. Probably you or your package manager modified your environment variable path, but the editor is not aware of this.
+Close all editor windows and restart your editor.

 Usage#